-Before shipping your car with an auto transport broker, it’s extremely important to make sure your are dealing with a broker that is fully bonded.
-Bonding refers to insurance coverage for the customer that allows for compensation in the event that the carrier (also known as the principal) does not fulfill their end of the contract.
+Before shipping your car with an auto transport broker, it’s extremely important to make sure you are dealing with a broker that is fully bonded.
+Bonding refers to insurance coverage for the customer that allows for compensation if the carrier (also known as the principal) does not fulfill his end of the contract.

 Hypothetically speaking, if something happens to your car during transport and the company goes out of business, a broker would be able to guarantee you proper compensation due to the consumer protections provided by the surety bond.

 A good auto transport broker should be able to take care of all the details for you.
-This includes finding a carrier that can meet your requirements for speed and shipping timeframe, a quality safety record, excellent customer service, exact type of transport required and an affordable total cost of delivery.
+This includes finding a carrier that can meet your requirements for speed and shipping time frame, a quality safety record, excellent customer service, the exact type of transport required , and an affordable total cost of delivery.